Fair Isaac Corporation research snapshot

 ai Confidence

-High for reported revenue, EPS, cash, debt, share count, market cap math, and current price because SEC filings and market data are available.
-Medium for technical levels because vendor indicators can update intraday.
-Medium for forward scenarios because mortgage volume, score pricing, regulation, and valuation multiples can change quickly.
+High for reported revenue, EPS, cash, debt, share count, market cap math, and current price because the Q3 FY2026 10-Q, earnings release, call transcript, and market data cross-validate.
+Medium for technical levels because vendor indicators update intraday.
+Medium for forward scenarios because mortgage volumes, score pricing, VantageScore adoption, DLP timing, regulation, and valuation multiples can change quickly.

 investment Certainty